 Moreover, placing a plant on your desk also shows solidarity with Earth Day’s mission to protect the environment and reduce pollution.
 By having a living, breathing organism on your desk, you will be reminded every day at work of your innate connection with nature.
 While plant maintenance for indoor plants is best left to the professionals like Ambius, caring for a small plant on your desk is great way to grow appreciation for the natural world.

-For help caring for plants, read our blog post on “How Often Do My Plants Need Water?”
+For help caring for plants, read our page on “How Often Do My Plants Need Water?”

 What will or did you do for Earth Day to help the environment?
 Share below in the comments.